 Commercetools allows you to achieve more programmatic control and is more modern than BigCommerce and Magento, but still very standardized with a rigid structure.
 Their pricing seems to range between $200K and 500K, annually.

-Moltin is a Commerce Service that provides the ultimate levels of flexibility, speed, and control.
-The prices start at $1,995/month (~$30K+ annually).
+Elastic Path provides Composable Commerce-as-a-Services that allows you to rapidly build and continuously optimize highly differentiated commerce experiences with ease.
+The prices start at $50K annually based on $10 Million GMV.
 Additional costs include developer costs and integrations.
-Moltin for you if you are builders that want to customize, innovate, and move fast.
+Elastic Path is for you if you are builders that want to customize, innovate, and move fast.

 What you get